XiaodanXing/SemiCS2/README.md

 - Xing, X., Papanastasiou, G., Walsh, S., & Yang, G. (2023).
 Less is More: Unsupervised Mask-guided Annotated CT Image Synthesis with Minimum Manual Segmentations.
 IEEE Transactions on Medical Imaging.

-The implementation of MM-FID and MM-STD will be implemented on our synthetic image evaluation package.
+The implementation of MM-FID and MM-STD is implemented on our [synthetic image evaluation package](https://github.com/ayanglab/MedSynAnalyzer).